waldyjoe/waldyjoe.github.io/_pages/about.md

 - I led and drove research initiative to formulate and solve real-world multi-robot routing problem in smart factory context as a Multi-Agent Pickup and Delivery Problem (MAPD).
 - I developed and deployed a novel algorithm to measure the factory's Overall Equipment Effectiveness (OEE) and automate the root cause analysis process in a flexible cell-based car production.
 - I developed model to analyse, visualize and simulate current performance of mobile robot operations.

+In my current role, I am working on researching, developing and deploying new advanced routing optimization features to address the ever-changing and complex real-world routing optimization scenarios such as routing with pallet loading constraints and routing with temporal access restrictions.

 Check out my **publications** [here](https://waldyjoe.github.io/publications/).